FernandoGon/FernandoGon/README.md

 ### Hello, welcome to my profile!
-Great to have you here!:wink::man_technologist:
+Great to have you here!:octocat:

+💼 I currently work with process control and improvements aimed at digital transformation.

+💻 Technologies: Python, R, SQL, Java, IoT, IA (Machine Learning)

+✒️ Technology moves the world. - Steve Jobs.

 <!--
 **FernandoGon/FernandoGon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.